meanish/VideoStreamer/README.md

 //Display the video streaming in the webpage

-5. Open vscode terminal and switch dir to clientstream.
-Install node package (npm install) and run npm start.
+5. Open vscode terminal and switch directory to clientstream.
+Install the node package by running the "npm install" command and run npm start.

 6. (http://localhost:3000/) on your browser(may differ according to your configs) will get started on the browser where the streaming video is being displayed.